The University of Arizona Poetry Center's Archival Collections

 This collection of several thousand film negatives and photographic prints consists of portraits of poets by the University of Arizona Poetry Center’s first director, LaVerne Harrell Clark.
 Many of the portraits were captured on site at the Poetry Center and other locations in Tucson.
 The collection also contains correspondence and ephemera.
 Dating from ca. 1960 to 2007, the collection portrays many of the twentieth century’s leading poets, often at unguarded, intimate moments.
 A finding aid, which describes how the collection is organized, can be found here.

 More than one thousand digitized images from the collection may be viewed online at the LaVerne Harrell Clark Photographic Collection online gallery.
 A smaller selection of digitized images can also be seen at the Arizona Memory Project.
-Many digitized images from the collection are contained on voca, the Poetry Center’s online library of audiovisual recordings and images.
+Many digitized images from the collection are contained on Voca, the Poetry Center’s online audiovisual archive of recordings and images.

 The University of Arizona Creative Writing Program M.F.A.
 Thesis Collection

 The Poetry Center is proud to house more than 600 M.F.A. thesis manuscripts from The University of Arizona Creative Writing Program.
 The collection consists of graduate theses in creative nonfiction, fiction, and poetry, dating from 1973 to the present.
 Thesis manuscripts are housed in the Poetry Center’s Archives Room.